-(1965, Baltimore, Maryland) started playing trumpet when he was ten years old under tutorage of his brother.
+Born in 1965 in Baltimore, Maryland, started playing trumpet when he was ten years old under tutorage of his brother.
 Later he studied at Hartt School of Music with Jackie McLean.

-At the age of 18 Philip moved to New York, where he started working and recording extensively, with such musicians as "Little" Jimmy Scott, Jimmy McGriff, Betty Carter, Etta Jones, Harry "Sweets" Edison, Bill Cosby and Cedar Walton.
+At the age of 18 Philip moved to New York, where he started working and recording extensively, with such musicians as "Little" Jimmy Scott, Jimmy McGriff, Betty Carter, Etta Jones, Harry "Sweets" Edison and Cedar Walton.

 Between the years 1986 and 1988 he was a member of Art Blakey´s Jazz Messengers, with whom he made several live recordings.